lonniev/selenium-chromedriver/README.md

-chocolatey-chrome Cookbook
+selenium-chromedriver Cookbook
 =============
-Installs Google Chrome using Chocolatey into the virtual machine
+Installs the Selenium Webdriver and Chromedriver into the virtual machine

 Attributes
 ----------